 - 1 tsp kosher salt

-- Shred pork with two forks and stir in the cilantro.
-Serve in corn tortillas with crumbled queso fresco, red onion and lime wedges on the side.
+Shred pork with two forks and stir in the cilantro.
+Serve in corn tortillas with crumbled queso fresco, red onion and lime wedges on the side if desired.